whage/thesis/thesis.md

 The 1980s brought existential types, dependent types and effect systems.
 Object calculus (an attempt at clarifying the fundamental features of object oriented languages) and typed intermediate languages (a way of preserving type information through compilation, possibly even in the final target language) have been pioneered in the 1990s by Cardelli [@cardelli-object-calculus] and Monnier [@monnier-et-al] respectively.
-Most of these topic, unfortunately, remain hidden within academic papers and research projects.
+Most of these topics, unfortunately, remain hidden within academic papers and research projects.

 # Language/type safety
 > A safe language is one that protects its own abstractions [...]